-If your AC has stopped working, you may have no idea where to start fixing it.
+If your AC stops working, you may have no idea where to start fixing it.
 Before calling a professional, there are a few things you can try on your own.

 Common Reasons For Your AC to Stop Working